 And one notable study shows that ginger is very effective at preventing the production of prostaglandins (source).

-So, by preventing prostaglandin synthesis, ginger is able to function as a natural remedy for excessive menstrual bleeding.
+So, by preventing prostaglandin synthesis, ginger may be able to function as a natural remedy for excessive menstrual bleeding.

 9. Dong Quai